fannarfreyr/Hierarchical-Vehicle-Classification-Group-44/experiment_log.md

 3. THE GAP:                5.75% points
 4. Internal Consistency:   94.42% (How often heads agree)

-### Notes from Gemini
+### Notes for report
-The Trade-off Analysis (Crucial for your Report)
+The Trade-off Analysis (Crucial for the Report)
-You might notice that while your Model Accuracy went up (85.65% $\to$ 86.02%), your Make Accuracy and Consistency actually dropped slightly.
+We might notice that while the Model Accuracy went up (85.65% $\to$ 86.02%), the Make Accuracy and Consistency actually dropped slightly.
 Why did this happen?This is the "Robin Hood Effect" of Class Balancing.
     - Before: The model ignored rare cars to maximize its score on common cars (like Fords and Toyotas).
 Since Fords are easy to recognize, consistency was high.
-    - After: You forced the model to care about rare cars (like a "Spyker").
+    - After: We forced the model to care about rare cars (like a "Spyker").
 These are harder to recognize.
 By paying attention to them, the model takes more risks, leading to a slight drop in "easy" consistency but a net gain in "hard" truth.

 ### Notes
 Training finished.
 Logged curves, confusion matrix, sample image.